Rent increases

 If you have a change in your circumstances you must inform the Benefit Section immediately to avoid any overpayments of Housing Benefit.

 All tenants are issued with a rent payment card which can be used to make payments at any Post Office or PayPoint outlet across the country.
 You can order a replacement card through the “My Rent” section on My Home.
-There are also many other ways you can your rent, see the details on your rent notification letter.
+There are also many other ways you can pay your rent – please see the details on your rent notification letter.

 • You will need you AllPay payment card reference number which is on your rent notification letter